 Both approaches have advantages and disadvantages.

 Now, HTTP Headers are also a way to send inbound “parameters” to a child workflow, and they should be used, especially when we send the body of a message to be processed by the child workflow.
 And all the control parameters as headers.
-It is a good best practice to use the body for documents (messages) and HTTP Headers for control variables values (for custom flags, correlation IDs, etc.).
+It is a good best practice to use the body for documents (messages) and HTTP Headers for control variable values (for custom flags, correlation IDs, etc.).

 Now, if you want to use query parameters or URI Parameters, the Azure Logic App connector – Choose a Logic Apps workflow action does not support them!
 Instead, you need to use the classic HTTP connector to use that strategy for inbound parameters.

-Logic Apps allows you to use path (URI) or query parameters.
+Logic Apps allows you to use a path (URI) or query parameters.
 For the URI parameters, we need to include them in the trigger’s relative path:

 Query parameters you can add to the end of the URL; you cannot specify them in the child workflow, but you can retrieve them.